urban-tep/DDF-SDD/source/architecture/wps_interface.rst

-.. _group___r_w_p_s:
+.. _wps_interface:

 Web Processing Services Interface
 ---------------------------------

 This is the interface of Web Processing Services.
 They are provided by Urban TEP processing centres or by third party systems external to the platform.
-They are used by the portal that offers processing servers to users through them.
+They are used by the portal that offers processing services to users through them.

 The following normative references are applicable to this interface: